Georgia Division of Family and Children Services (DFCS)Supervision Guidelines for Unsupervised Children

 - Children under 8 years old should never be left alone.

 - Children between 9 and 12 can be left for brief periods of time (no more than two hours), such as children who arrive home from school before their parents get home and have a specific plan in place.
 These children cannot serve the role of babysitters to younger siblings, other young family members or friends.
+Nor can these students get off the school bus with younger siblings if an adult is not present at the bus stop.

 - Children 13 and older can be left as babysitters.
 However, it is not recommended that 13-year-olds babysit infants, small children, or children requiring special attention due to medical concerns.